a20351766/udo.1.4.0/integration/README.rst

 .. _BDD: https://semaphoreci.com/community/tutorials/getting-started-with-bdd-in-go-using-ginkgo

-This directory contains implementations of integration and feature testing for Hyperledger Fabric.
+This directory contains implementations of integration and feature testing for Hyperledger UDO.

 Pre-requisites